Social structure: Early history

 The early study of social structures has considerably informed the study of institutions, culture and agency, social interaction, and history.

 Alexis de Tocqueville was supposedly the first to use the term "social structure".
 Later, Karl Marx, Herbert Spencer, Ferdinand Tönnies, Émile Durkheim, and Max Weber would all contribute to structural concepts in sociology.
 The latter, for example, investigated and analyzed the institutions of modern society: market, bureaucracy (private enterprise and public administration), and politics (e.g. democracy).

 One of the earliest and most comprehensive accounts of social structure was provided by Karl Marx, who related political, cultural, and religious life to the mode of production (an underlying economic structure).
 Marx argued that the economic base substantially determined the cultural and political superstructure of a society.
 Subsequent Marxist accounts, such as that of Louis Althusser, proposed a more complex relationship that asserted the relative autonomy of cultural and political institutions, and a general determination by economic factors only "in the last instance."

-In 1905, German sociologist Ferdinand Tönnies published his study The Present Problems of Social Structure, in which argues that only the constitution of a multitude into a unity creates a "social structure", basing his approach on his concept of social will.
+In 1905, German sociologist Ferdinand Tönnies published his study The Present Problems of Social Structure, in which he argues that only the constitution of a multitude into a unity creates a "social structure", basing his approach on his concept of social will.

 Émile Durkheim, drawing on the analogies between biological and social systems popularized by Herbert Spencer and others, introduced the idea that diverse social institutions and practices played a role in assuring the functional integration of society through assimilation of diverse parts into a unified and self-reproducing whole.
 In this context, Durkheim distinguished two forms of structural relationship: mechanical solidarity and organic solidarity.
 The former describes structures that unite similar parts through a shared culture, while the latter describes differentiated parts united through social exchange and material interdependence.